Blog

 Institutional knowledge is the tacit knowledge, collected wisdom, and cultivated expertise accumulated within an organization over time.
 It encompasses the information, insights, best practices, procedures, and lessons learned critical to effective decision-making, problem-solving, and overall success.
 Institutional knowledge is often embedded in the minds of employees, and may not exist in systems, processes, and documentation.

 Institutional knowledge is often gained through experience and is a hidden skill that is nonetheless extremely important, particularly for building maintenance staff.
 Maintaining institutional knowledge helps increase efficiency, improves problem-solving and decision-making, and improves continuity and risk mitigation.
-Institutional knowledge encompasses best practices, lessons learned, and successful approaches that have been refined over time.
-Preserving best practices through knowledge sharing allows organizations to sustain and build upon past successes.

 It’s particularly difficult to replace or replicate a seasoned, skilled employee’s institutional knowledge.
 As the old expression goes, there is no substitute for experience.
 The tacit knowledge and contextual understanding experienced employees bring is a precious resource for organizations, even though it often cannot be quantified.
 Learning from experience and knowing how to avoid pitfalls creates benefits that may not even be appreciated until they’re no longer there.